 The Client guarantees by entering into the Agreement that if the Contractor has to make use of software, systems, platforms, data and accounts that are in the possession of the Client, for the performance of the Activities, the Client will dispose of the sufficient rights, such as licences, access rights and authorities.
 The Client indemnifies the Contractor against any claims from third parties insofar as the Client should not dispose of the above-mentioned rights.

 39.1 Costs of rectification during the guarantee

-The Contractor will not charge any costs for the rectification of the Shortcoming if a fixed price has been agreed for the development of Customised Software.
-If no fixed price has been agreed, the Customised Party will be entitled to charge the costs incurred for the rectification to the Client.
+The Contractor will not charge any costs for the rectification of the Shortcoming if a fixed price has been agreed for the development of Customized Software.
+If no fixed price has been agreed, the Customized Party will be entitled to charge the costs incurred for the rectification to the Client.

 40 Standard Package